tyty03102/MacDemarco_Guitar_Countdown/README.md

 ## Customization
 - To use your own countdown, change the `release_time` variable in `main.py`.
 - The bot uses the "Watching" status type for the countdown.
+- Slash commands are automatically synced when the bot starts up.

 ## How to Make Your Own Discord Bot
 See the step-by-step guide: [How to Make a Discord Bot](HOW_TO_MAKE_A_DISCORD_BOT.md)